BRINGING A NEW WEIM HOME

 Introducing them to their new family

-Everyone should be home upon the arrival of your new Weim.
-Weims are very protective and family oriented animals.
-They need to know immediately everyone who belongs to the family.
-Children, spouses, and other family members should be in the home when you bring your Weim in the door.
+Every person living with the Weim should be home upon the arrival of your new Weim.
+Weims are very protective and family-oriented animals.
+They need to know immediately everyone who belongs to the family, including children, spouses, and other family members.
 This makes it clear to the Weim who the family members are and establishes a family boundary with which they will associate.

-Allow the Weim to approach each person on his/her own.
-Do not allow children to run up to the dog or yell or scream at the dog.
-Let them come to you.
+Allow the Weim to approach each person on his own terms.
+Do not allow children to run up to, yell, or scream at the Weim.
+Let the Weim come to you.

 A Weim’s own space

-Have a quiet time place for your Weim established BEFORE he/she comes home.
-It may be next to or near your other dog, or in separate rooms or his/her own bed in the family room.
-Their crate is an excellent place to start – it’s only used by them and no one else…it’s their own space.
+Have a quiet time place for your Weim established BEFORE he comes home.
+It may be next to or near your other dog, or in separate rooms, or his own bed in the family room.
+Their crate is an excellent place to start – it’s only used by them and no one else; it’s their own space.

-Weims are very family oriented which includes another dog and seem to do best when they are placed with another dog.
+Weims are very family-oriented, which includes other dogs, and they seem to do best when they are placed with another dog.

 Practice crating during times when it is not necessary.
-Ask them to go into their crate with the command that you choose.
-Have them stay for just a moment or two and then give a treat reward with an upbeat praise.
+Ask the Weim to go into their crate with the command that you choose.
+Have them stay for just a moment or two, and then give a treat reward with upbeat praise.
 Repeat and gradually lengthen the time they stay inside.

-Make sure that family members, especially children know that if your Weim goes to his/her crate or bed voluntarily, they are NOT to disturb them.
+Make sure that family members, especially children, know that if your Weim goes to his crate or bed voluntarily, they are NOT to disturb them.
 Do not allow children to crawl into their crate or wallow on their bed.
 Just like people, dogs need quiet time too.
-Respect their needs for a break.
+Respect their need for a break.

 Feeding and activities

 Make certain that you follow a very solid routine for feeding your Weim, as well as an activity schedule.
 This makes potty training, quiet time and temperament so much more predictable.
-Sure there are times when schedules simply have to change – stash a few treats in your car, for rewards of patience while they wait in the vehicle on your errand runs.
+Sure there are times when schedules simply have to change, so stash a few treats in your car for rewards of patience while they wait in the vehicle on your errand runs.

-Weims usually drink lots of water, although they will adjust their water intake based upon activity levels and environmental conditions and water content in their food.
-Weims also have an unusual peculiarity about the manner in which they drink – they dribble water from the sides of their mouths when they raise their heads.
+Weims usually drink lots of water, although they will adjust their water intake based upon activity levels, environmental conditions, and water content in their food.
+Weims also have an unusual peculiarity about the manner in which they drink – they dribble water from the sides of their mouths when they raise their heads from the bowl.
 Most Weim owners learn to live with their kitchen floors being wet all the time, but there are things that you can do to minimize the mess.
 Place a towel or tray under the water bowl.
-Using a long trough shaped dish instead of a round bowl give them a place to dribble.
+Using a long trough-shaped dish instead of a round bowl gives them a place to dribble.
 You can also teach your Weim to wait just a second before walking away from the water bowl, but it does take consistent, gentle reminders from you.
 Make sure that you provide lots of fresh water daily.

 Try to include at least one hour of vigorous activity daily with your Weim.
-Running, walking or ball chasing are all great ways to get them exercise as well as yourself.
-Try to vary your activities if possible as Weims have a tendency to get bored because of their intelligence level.
+Running, walking or ball chasing are all great ways to get them exercise, as well as yourself.
+If possible, try to vary your activities as Weims have a tendency to get bored because of their intelligence level.

-Often they come malnourished, poor skin and coat condition and quirks in their behavior that may not make sense to you.
+Often they come in malnourished with poor skin and coat condition and quirks in their behavior that may not make sense to you.
 It is important for you to be very patient.
 Start slow with introductions.
-Everything from meeting new people, giving them rich, nutritious food, certain toys and even your tone of voice can be scary and confusing to an abused Weim.
+Everything from meeting new people; getting rich, nutritious food; certain toys; and even your tone of voice can be scary and confusing to an abused Weim.

-The number one cure all for an abused Weim is love; kind and patient love that surpasses all queer behavior.
-Our number one piece of advice is to seek the help of a professional, especially if you are new to owning an abused animal.
+The number one cure all for an abused Weim is love; kind and patient love that surpasses all odd behavior.
+Our number one piece of advice is to seek the help of a professional, especially if you are new to owning an abused Weim.

-It is not uncommon for a new Weim to “forget” their house training and have an accident in the house, the first day or two.
-Make certain you show them where to go when they need to potty.
-They will not instinctively know which door to go to if they need to potty and you will not know what their usual actions are to let you know they need to go out.
+It is not uncommon for a new Weim to “forget” his house training and have an accident in the house the first day or two.
+Make certain you show him where to go when he needs to potty.
+He will not instinctively know which door to go to, and you will not know what his usual actions are to let you know he needs to go out.

-Go into the yard with them and walk the perimeter.
-Show them any off limit sights and gently direct them away from the area by their collar with the command “out”.
+Go into the yard with him and walk the perimeter.
+Show him any off-limit sights and gently direct him away from the area by the collar with the command “out.”

-You will have to be very alert to learn their signals.
-Older Weims especially, will have distinct behavior patterns already established for this need.
-The first couple of successful times you can use a treat reward to let your Weim know that they are doing just great.
+You will have to be very alert to learn his signals.
+Older Weims especially will have distinct behavior patterns already established for this need.
+The first couple of successful times you can use a treat reward to let your Weim know that he is doing just great.

 It is normal for your new Weim to have anxiety the first few days.
-They may pace, pant, have excessive drooling or water drinking.
+He may pace, pant, have excessive drooling or water drinking.
 Do not use common ‘Good Dog’ phrases like “It’s OK” or “It’s alright” – you do not want to reinforce unwanted behavior.
-Try distracting them or redirecting their attention using treats or going for a long walk or play a game.
+Try distracting him, redirecting his attention using treats, or go for a long walk or play a game.

 Chewing and other destructive behaviors

-Chewing, especially for an adult Weim is a prime symptom of anxiety.
-You should always have healthy, safe toys for them, which allows good mental distraction to work through their frustration or fear.
-Try Kong toys, which are hard rubber chew toys in a variety of sizes and shapes but all include the ever important secret chamber……the hole where the treats go!
+Chewing, especially for an adult Weim, is a prime symptom of anxiety.
+You should always have healthy, safe toys for him that allow good mental distraction to work through his frustration or fear.
+Try Kong toys, which are hard rubber chew toys in a variety of sizes and shapes, but all include the ever important secret chamber – the hole where the treats go!
 Smear the inside with peanut butter, fill with kibble or apple chunks or low calorie treats to provide hours of healthy chewing.
-This saves your furniture and belongings, but also relieves their stress.
+Freezing the Kong ahead of time will extend the amount of time it takes for him to empty the Kong’s contents.
+This saves your furniture and belongings, but also relieves his stress.

-We recommend some form of supervised and/or assisted obedience training for EVERY Weim.
-It is good to let your new Weim adjust to their new surroundings for a while, before enrolling them in a command-oriented training.
+We recommend some form of supervised and/or assisted manners training for EVERY Weim.
+It is good to let your new Weim adjust to their new surroundings for a while before enrolling them in positive reinforcement training.
 You’ll know when it’s time.
-They will be restless or start new unwanted behaviors or even cease to perform simple commands they once mastered well.
+He will be restless or start new, unwanted behaviors or even cease to perform simple commands he once did well.

 Weimaraners are very active dogs.
-Chewing and destructive behavior is very often a lack of exercise, so it benefits both of you mentally to schedule regular, interactive exercise.
-It is recommended that you provide at minimum one (1) hour of physical activity for your Weim daily, if not more..
-Physical activity is as vital to not only their physical health, but also their mental development as is obedience and task training.
+Chewing and destructive behavior are very often indicative of a lack of exercise, so it benefits both of you mentally to schedule regular, interactive exercise.
+It is recommended that you provide a minimum of one hour of physical activity for your Weim daily, if not more.
+Physical activity is vital to not only their physical health, but also their mental development, as is obedience and task training.

-There are a number of ways to provide exercise for your Weim – Walking or jogging daily with your Weimaraner is an excellent way to provide the exercise they need and get your exercise also.
-There are several wonderful products on the market that allow you to walk or job hands free – even with multiple dogs!
-SuperLeash carries couplers, that can be used when walking multiple dogs.
-There are belts that you can wear that the leashes attach to…..many more options are available at your local pet store.
+There are a number of ways to provide exercise for your Weim.
+Walking or jogging daily with your Weimaraner is an excellent way to provide the exercise he needs and get your exercise also.
+There are several wonderful products on the market that allow you to walk or jog hands-free – even with multiple dogs!
+SuperLeash carries couplers that can be used when walking multiple dogs.
+There are belts that you can wear that the leashes attach to, and many more options are available at your local pet store.

 Locate a secure baseball field or park near your home.
 Baseball areas are most accessible during the winter months when children’s leagues are off season.
 Walk to the park, secure the gates and let them go.
-It is amazing how fast our Weims can run!
-Take a tennis ball and a Chuck-it with you.
-The Chuck-It sails the ball across the field and prevents you from having to touch a slimy ball!
+It is amazing how fast Weims can run!
+Take a tennis ball and a Chuckit! with you.
+The Chuckit! sails the ball across the field and prevents you from having to touch a slimy ball!
 These are available at your local pet store.

 Play time in your own yard can be fun for both of you.
 Provided you have a large fenced area, you can work on retrieval, manners, obedience or just simply throw the ball.
-Weimaraners need interaction from their masters and this hour can be well spent as a bonding/play time.
+Weimaraners need interaction from their people, and this hour can be well spent as bonding/play time.